ggranum/cli-annotations/README.md

 The command line is just as easy, and thanks to JOptSimple it will even generate most of your help listing for you.
 So long as you use reasonable option names (in the annotations) you won't need to augment the help output by much, even for user facing applications.
-Let's set up a main method for the same configuration POJO as we showed above, with one difference: make ProcessorTestConfig extend CliConfig
+Let's set up a main method for the same configuration POJO as we showed above, with one difference - make ProcessorTestConfig extend CliConfig:

+    public class ProcessorTestConfig extendsd CliConfig {
+        // ...  body as before
+    }

+And now parse:

     public static void main(String[] args) throws Exception{
         JoptSimpleCliModelProcessor<ProcessorTestConfig> processor =